The Daytime Sky

 The free space of the sky, a wonderfully fine dome, transparent and blue,

-The limpid spread of air cerulean, pellucid blue and silver tempering and arching all the immense materiality,
+Pellucid blue and silver tempering and arching all the immense materiality,

 A vast, voiceless, formless simulacrum—

-Yet maybe the most real reality and formulator of everything—Who knows?
+Yet maybe the most real reality and formulator of everything—who knows?

 Hast thou, pellucid, in thy azure depths, medicine for case like mine?